 For if seven thousand pounds by three

 For every year right through,

 Four hundred families well support,

 Think not, you folks who’re in the trade,

 We hate you in the least;

 This poem can be found in “Behind the Bar” which is an amazing

-440 page (update 2018 – now 573 pages) document about the licensed trade in Waltham Forest which was put together (and is an ongoing project) by Waltham Forest Oral History Workshop.
-Update July 2018 – there is another new version of this document (612 pages) but it’s on Dropbox and I can’t link to it.
-Access it via the Oral History Workshop website.
+440 page (update 2018 – now 612 pages) document about the licensed trade in Waltham Forest which was put together (and is an ongoing project) by Waltham Forest Oral History Workshop.
+The 2018 version of the document can be found on Dropbox here.

 Update July 2018: I now lead a new Walthamstow walk entitled “From Monoux and Morris to Beer and Bacon Jam” and do mention the poem but only quote one or two verses.